vmware-archive/postfacto/README.md

 ## Deployment

 Postfacto is a self hosted product, this makes it easier for you to stay in control of your data.
 We aim to make it easy to deploy to as many locations as possible.

-We currently support the following:
+First, download and extract the latest package from the [releases page](https://github.com/pivotal/postfacto/releases) before following the instructions below for your supported platform:

 * [Tanzu Application Service](https://github.com/pivotal/postfacto/tree/master/deployment#tanzu-application-service)
 * [Pivotal Web Services](https://github.com/pivotal/postfacto/tree/master/deployment#pivotal-web-services)
 * [Cloud Foundry](https://github.com/pivotal/postfacto/tree/master/deployment#cloud-foundry)
 * [Heroku](https://github.com/pivotal/postfacto/tree/master/deployment#heroku)

-**Note: Download and extract the latest package from the [releases page](https://github.com/pivotal/postfacto/releases) before following the instructions above.**

 If the platforms above don't work for you; you may be able to find a way to run Postfacto yourself by following the Contributing Guide.